 In-turning of the Eyelid

 An entropion is an in-turning of the lower eyelid.
 This is also caused by slippage of the muscles which normally allow the eyelid to function properly.
-When the eyelid is allowed to rotate inwards, it puts the lashes right up against the eye which causes a scratching of the cornea.
-This may cause a foreign body sensation in the eye as well as a constant abrasion of the cornea which conceivably could lead to a severe infection of the cornea and loss of the eye.
+When the eyelid is allowed to rotate inward, it puts the lashes right up against the eye which causes a scratching of the cornea.
+The eye experiences a foreign body sensation and the constant abrasion of the cornea could lead to a severe infection of the cornea and loss of the eye.

 Out-turning of the Eyelid

 The treatment of ectopion is tucking and tightening of the lower lid.
 A small incision is created near the outside corner of the eye and the eyelid is tightened to its normal position.
-If there is an excess of skin which is hampering the eyelid from functioning, it will be removed.
-Ectropion repair is performed on an outpatient basis.
+If there is excess skin which is hampering the eyelid from functioning, it will be removed.